-Having saved up a modest balance of Qantas points, one member hopes to upgrade to Business on an upcoming trip to Europe.
+Having saved up a modest balance of Qantas points, one member hopes to upgrade to Business class on an upcoming trip to Europe.
 But our members warn that upgrading with points is a risky strategy that often ends in disappointment.

 Luckily, our members have a range of useful tips and advice to help them fly in the pointy-end!